kartverket/github-workflows/README.md

   build:
   # Builds an image of the format <registry>/<repository>:<tag> or <registry>/<repository>@<digest>
   # and pushes it to the github registry.
 This is the image that must be used in all following jobs.
-  # See 'Using outputs' section for suggestions on how to do this.
+  # See 'All Workflows Together' section for an example build job.

   post-build-attest:
     needs: [build]